We are making necessary changes to our permanent galleries. Below, you will find an outline of our plans along with some background information.

 Many of the spaces in the Museum have not changed much since 1961, when we opened to the public.
 The exceptions are our American Heritage Galleries on the lower level of the Museum, which we opened to the public in 2007, and our Folk Art Gallery, which was refurbished in 2011.
 The remaining spaces of the Museum include our period rooms, which are a snapshot in time of a specific location and period of American History starting in 1690 and going through to 1860.
 We have begun to deliver changes to all of the permanent galleries and, with further funding, we will make more significant changes longer term.

-For the future, the ambition is to keep the majority of the period rooms, as these are the heart of the Museum; however, we will be updating much of the content within the displays and reviewing the visitor journey in order to meet the needs of a wider audience with different learning styles.
+For the future, the ambition is to better enhance our period rooms, which are the heart of the Museum; hand also to update content within displays and reviewing the visitor journey in order to meet the needs of a wider audience with different learning styles.

 We have several working groups and projects to support this work:

 - Internal – led by the Collections & Public Engagement Director, Chief Curator and Exhibitions and Interpretation Officer, working with colleagues across the organisation to consider and understand a range of needs, including those of our current and potential audiences, through focus groups and research

 - Diversity and Inclusion Task Force – a group of Museum staff and volunteers who are championing change across the organisation